-You’ve heard about leaky gut, but what is it anyway?
-Leaky gut is considered to be “leaky” due to damage in the intestinal lining of your GI tract.
+You’ve heard about autoimmune gastritis, but what is it anyway?
+Autoimmune gastritis is considered to be “leaky” due to damage in the intestinal lining of your GI tract.
 The intestinal lining is made up of smooth muscle cells and when certain factors such as toxins, micro-organisms and foods trigger an immune response, you can get damage at that level of the intestinal cells.

 These factors and immune connection cause an inflammatory response and this can cause the tight junctions that connect one cell to another to become weak and separate.
 This causes a leakage of proteins and increased permeability between the cells.

 In my patients with Hashimoto’s or any other autoimmune condition, I always begin by investigating their gut health.
 It is crucial to identify gut imbalances to see if it is causing any underlying autoimmune conditions.
-I often screen their symptoms of leaky gut, which could show up as:
+I often screen their symptoms of autoimmune gastritis, which could show up as:

 A recent case that comes to mind is about a 46 year old woman who came in with a diagnosis of Hashimoto’s.
 She had been on medication for 10 years and continued to experience symptoms of fatigue, weight gain, bloating, moodiness and poor digestion.